Madhouse (1981 film): Development

 Ovidio G. Assonitis developed the screenplay for Madhouse with screenwriter Stephen Blakely after Assonitis had creative differences with his original co-writer, Roberto Gandus.
 The script's original title was Madhouse, though the film was released in some markets under the alternative title There Was a Little Girl.
 The film's alternate title refers to the poem of the same name by Henry Wadsworth Longfellow:

 There was a little girl who had a little curl, right in the middle of her forehead.
 When she was good, she was very, very good, and when she was bad, she was horrid.

 Casting

 Trish Everly, a former wife of one of The Everly Brothers, was cast in the lead role of Julia Sullivan.
 The majority of the cast, including Allison Biggers, was made up of stage actors.
 Dennis Robertson, who portrays Father James, had previously worked in television.

 Filming

-The movie was filmed on location in Savannah, Georgia in the notorious Kehoe House, which has a reputation for being haunted.
+Principal photography of Madhouse took place in Savannah, Georgia in the notorious Kehoe House, which has a reputation for being haunted.
 The budget of the film was around $2 million.